Why Choose Cedars-Sinai Marina del Rey Hospital for Percutaneous Vertebral Augmentation?

-At Marina Del Rey Hospital, our team of neurosurgeons strongly believe in a patient-centered treatment approach.
+At Cedars-Sinai Marina del Rey Hospital, our team of neurosurgeons strongly believe in a patient-centered treatment approach.
 Our highly skilled surgeons use minimally invasive techniques whenever possible.
 After a careful evaluation, our surgeons will explain your treatment options and help you make the right decision regarding surgical management.
 In addition, our well-trained physical therapists will advise a rehabilitation program to help you get back to your normal routine faster.

 Percutaneous vertebral augmentation (PVA) is a minimally invasive spinal surgical procedure meant to stabilize the spine when the vertebral bodies collapse as a result of injury or osteoporosis.
 PVA involves the injection of bone cement into the broken vertebral body.
 There are two surgical techniques by which a PVA can be performed: vertebroplasty and kyphoplasty.
 Both of these procedures help reduce the pain associated with vertebral compression fractures.
 They can also restore lost vertebral height.
 PVA is a procedure that is both safe and effective.
 It offers significant pain relief while allowing for a faster recovery and a smaller likelihood of post-operative complications.